-South Carolina South Carolina Real Estate Columbia Real Estate
+South Carolina SC Real Estate Columbia Real Estate

 Columbia Real Estate Agencies, Realtors

 is South Carolina's state capital and largest city.
 Columbia is located in the center of SC at the junctions of Interstates 20, 26, and 77.
 Columbia's downtown area is undergoing a revitalization; older homes are being restored, and there is also plenty of new construction.
 Businesses and families are relocating to downtown Columbia, giving it activity around the clock.
 Some of the neighborhoods found in the city of Columbia area include:

 An easy commute north on I-77 from Columbia, Blythewood